efeuentertainment/vigicad/README.md

 - Raspberry PI 3, 3B+ or 4B (requires 2 USB ports)

 - An aftermarket *wide-angle lens* camera module v1 clone is highly recommended
-  - The "genuine" camera module v1 or v2 use pinhole lens and are bad for first person view piloting
   - There is only one camera module v1 clone that combines a *wide-angle lens* and a motorized IR-cut filter at time of writing
     - https://www.robot-maker.com/shop/capteurs/311-camera-raspberry-pi.html  (fast delivery)
     - https://www.aliexpress.com/item/32957419294.html
   - It is better to have the *wide-angle lens* than the motorized IR-cut filter without the wide-angle lens
+  - The "genuine" camera module v1 or v2 use pinhole lens and are bad for first person view piloting

-- 30cm Raspberry PI camera cable
+- 30cm Raspberry PI camera flex cable
   - https://www.robot-maker.com/shop/composants/329-nappe-raspberry-pi.html#/92-longueur-30cm

 - The Geekworm / U-geek UPS Hat V3 (or vigi UPS v2, not yet tested)